 The Local Solar Act became effective on March 10, 2023.
 Among other things, the law increased the solar RPS requirement from 10% to 15% by 2041.
 Statutory changes not directly affecting the implementation of the District's RPS program include directing a portion of the funds collected from the alternative compliance payment each year to provide supplemental funding to the District's low-income ratepayer relief fund, programming to increase the number of low-income ratepayers participating in the District's energy affordability programs, and requiring the Office of People's Counsel to commission a study of the benefits and costs of the District's local solar policies every three years.
-The Commission will address any appropriate statutory changes in a NOPR.
+The Commission addressed appropriate statutory changes in a NOFR published in the D.C.
+Register on March 22, 2024.

 The Local Solar Act amended the RPS requirements again and raised the solar requirements.
 By 2041, 15% of the District's retail electricity sales must be met from solar energy sited within the District or on a feeder serving the District - for a facility sited in Maryland.
+However, for three years after March 10, 2023, the new requirements shall not apply to contracts entered into prior to the effective date of the Act.

-The Local Solar Act also altered the way the compliance fees for solar energy edge lower over time.
-The solar energy RPS compliance fee payment is now set at \$0.50 per kWh through 2023.
+The Local Solar Act also amended the compliance fees for each kWh of shortall from solar energy.
+The compliance fee for solar energy is now set at \$0.50 per kWh shortfall through 2023.
 After 2023, the solar compliance fee is lowered by \$0.02 per kWh each year from 2024 through 2033.
 In 2033 through 2041, the solar compliance fee is \$0.30 per kWh and \$0.10 in 2042 and thereafter.

-III - RPS COMPLIANCE REPORTS FOR 2022
+III - RPS COMPLIANCE REPORTS FOR 2023

-Pursuant to the Commission's RPS rules, active electricity suppliers and the default supplier with retail sales in 2022 are required to submit a compliance report by April 1, 2023, for that calendar year.
-A total of 48 suppliers, including Pepco, were required to report on their compliance:
+Pursuant to the Commission's RPS rules, active electricity suppliers and the default supplier with retail sales in 2023 are required to submit a compliance report by April 1, 2024, for that calendar year.
+A total of 46 suppliers, including Pepco, were required to report on their compliance:

+- AEP Energy

 - Alpha Gas and Electric

 - Ambit Energy

-- AEP Energy

 - Atlantic Energy

 - BP Energy Retail Company

+- Calpine Energy Solutions

 - Champion Energy Services

-- Calpine Energy Solutions

 - CleanChoice Energy

 - Clearview Energy

 - Constellation NewEnergy

+- CPV Retail Energy

+- DC Gas and Electric

 - Devonshire Energy

-- DC Gas and Electric

 - Direct Energy Business

 - Direct Energy Services

 - Eligo Energy

 - ENGIE Resources

-- Everyday Energy

 - Freepoint Energy Solutions

 - Grid Power Direct

 - Horizon Power and Light

 - IDT Energy

 - Inspire Energy

 - Major Energy Electric Services

+- Median Energy

 - MidAmerican Energy

 - MP2 Energy

 - Mpower Energy

 - NextEra Energy Services

 - Nordic Energy Services

 - Palmco Power DC

 - Park Power

 - Pepco

 - Public Power

 - Reliant Energy Northeast

 - Renaissance Power and Gas

 - RPA Energy

 - SmartEnergy

 - Smartest Energy

-- Star Energy Partners

-- Starion Energy

 - Stream Energy

 - SunSea Energy

-- Talen Energy Marketing

 - Think Energy

 - Titan Gas and Power

 - UGI Energy Services

 - Viridian Energy

 - WGL Energy Services

 - XOOM Energy